Modern archiving: do you need 3rd party cloud backup?

-So where do third-party backup solutions fit in?
+So where do 3rd party cloud backup solutions fit in?

-Simply put, Microsoft’s native backup and data protection capabilities cannot match the flexibility, granularity and control of traditional on-premises backup solutions (read more on that, here).
+Simply put, Microsoft’s native backup and data protection capabilities cannot match the flexibility, granularity and control of traditional on-premises backup solutions.
 They also can’t touch third-party cloud platforms like Slack and Salesforce which can hold significant amounts of business-critical (and therefore backup-critical) data.
 Maintaining privacy during data restoration may also be a concern.

 On the other hand, third-party cloud backup service providers like HubStor (recently acquired by Veritas), bring all the precision, flexibility and control of an on-premises backup solution to your entire tech footprint, including SaaS, PaaS, VMs, shared storage and more.